FREQUENTLY ASKED QUESTIONS

-We have a team comprising of Prize Council, Pre-screening Committee, and the foundation secretariat to reach out and do rigorous investigation.
-We will also invite external council members to provide their opinion in that area of expertise to ensure this is the case.
+We have a team comprising of the Prize Council, the Pre-screening Committee, and the foundation secretariat to reach out and do rigorous investigations.
+We will also invite external council members to provide their opinion in that area of expertise to ensure the validity and accuracy of the claims.

-44. Some of the inventions or innovations might have impacted many aspects of sustainability goals.
-If you take the transistor, almost all aspects of sustainability have been kind of impacted by that.
-So, in that case, how do you pick what sustainability goal you go after?
+40. Some of the inventions or innovations might have impacted many aspects of the Sustainable Development Goals (SGD).
+For example, almost all aspects of sustainability have been impacted by the invention of a transistor.
+In that case, how do you pick what SDGs in the nomination form?

 If there is a need for clarification, the Secretariat may contact the nominator.

-47. Regarding the Prize for Innovators with “Outstanding achievements in emerging fields”, as a nominator, I can define one of the emerging fields, but will the Prize Council have the same definition of emerging fields?
+42. Regarding the Prize for Innovators with “Outstanding achievements in emerging fields”, how will the Prize Council define emerging fields?

-Basically, the way the Prize Council define “emerging field” is any field that goes non-traditional where its researchers come from different disciplines.
-So, when you combine multiple disciplines to merge, to form something new, that is what we mean “emerging fields.”
+“Emerging field” is any field that is non-traditional and its researchers may come from different disciplines.
+In other words, when multiple disciplines are combined to merge and to form something new, that is what we mean by “emerging fields.”
 Some examples of emerging fields are Quantum Computing or Neuromorphic Computing, Bioelectronics, Internet of Things (IoT), Robotics, Artificial Intelligence (AI), Machine Learning, Biometrics, Quantum Biology, Bioengineering, etc.

-48. Does VinFuture aim more towards lifetime achievements or does it talk about a major step forward, maybe that can be described to a single scientific publication that can be game-changing?
+43. Does VinFuture aim more towards lifetime achievements or does it talk about a major step forward, maybe that can be described in a single scientific publication that can be game-changing?

-What the Foundation looks for is breakthrough scientific discoveries that should be affordable and impactful for many people, especially the ones from developing countries.
-It does not matter if the breakthrough is the lifetime achievement or a single scientific publication.
+What the Foundation looks for is breakthrough scientific discoveries that should be affordable and impactful for many people, especially those from developing countries.
+It does not matter if the breakthrough is a lifetime achievement or a single scientific publication.

 H. CONFLICT OF INTEREST - CONFIDENTIALITY

-We do not make the list of nominators public.
+We do not make the list of nominations public.
 This is a standard procedure for many global prizes.

 No, you cannot serve as a nominator and be a member of the research team that you nominate.
 This is a conflict of interest.